mseminatore/ParserKit/README.md

 ## Why create this library?

-I have always been fascinated by the concept of compilers and interpreters.
+I have always been fascinated by the concepts behind compilers and interpreters.
 I gathered knowledge where and when I could and over time taught myself the basics of parsing technology.
 Over many years I've used what I've learned to create useful data serialization formats, small scripting languages, assemblers, and compilers.

-Since parsing technology still seems mystical to so many I decided that I would share my library.
-If it is helpful to someone else on their own journey to understand how language parsing works then that will make this worthwhile.
+Parsing concepts are difficult, and the technology still seems mystical to many.
+So I decided that I would share my library.
+I hope that this library is helpful to others.

 ## How can I learn more about parsing?

-I've found that there is no single textbook that presents all that you want and need to know about parsing.
-For those staring out I would recommend:
+I've found that there is no single textbook that clearly presents all that you want and need to know about parsing.
+For those just starting out I would recommend:

 1. The [Dragon Book](https://www.amazon.com/Compilers-Principles-Techniques-Tools-2nd/dp/0321486811/ref=sr_1_1?crid=2M6JW4SE1LFYA&dchild=1&keywords=aho+sethi+ullman&qid=1592861659&sprefix=aho+set%2Caps%2C215&sr=8-1) is one of the classical texts on the subject.
 2. Good coverage of the GNU versions of Yacc and Lex is [Flex and Bison](https://www.amazon.com/flex-bison-Text-Processing-Tools/dp/0596155972/ref=sr_1_1?dchild=1&keywords=flex+and+bison&qid=1592863889&sr=8-1)